 Philip says, “This corridor provides a unique opportunity to bring about transformative change to Bennett Valley and the greater Santa Rosa area.
 It’s exciting to think about the potential this project will have on strengthening social, economic, ecological, and other layers throughout this community.”

 Trains, planes, cars, bikes, sailboats, horse, on foot – Philip loves to travel and experience different cultures.

+Vin’s community involvement includes being the 3rd Supervisorial District member of the Sonoma County Bicycle and Pedestrian Advisory Committee and is a longtime member of both the Sonoma County Bicycle Coalition and the Santa Rosa Cycling Club.
 Vin’s main vision for the Southeast Greenway is to have a bicycle/pedestrian path which will eventually link Spring Lake Park with downtown Santa Rosa and the west county.

 Tanya loves running the trails in Spring Lake and Annadel.
 She looks forward to the day when she can run from her house in west Santa Rosa to Spring Lake via the Santa Rosa Creek and future Southeast Greenway trails.

 “WOW!!
 What a great place to enjoy with our dogs!
 And a bike path right up to Spring Lake Park?”

 That’s what Janice Nicholson felt when she first became aware of the Southeast Greenway.
 Janice, her husband and two canine kids live within walking distance of the future Greenway and have been impressed with how effective the Campaign Committee has been in promoting the Greenway vision.